shrewdlogarithm/PoE-Character-Log-Python/README.md

 This is VERY much work-in-progress - sharing for feedback/ideas!

 ## How to Use ##
-Download the repo and run "scan_all.py" to start scanning
+Run "scan_all.py"

-This loops 'forever', scanning selected PoE Accounts and storing their equipment, passive-tree and skills for later use
+This runs endlessly (Ctrl-C to stop it) tracking characters as they are played...

-First-run  creates a "setting.json" file - edit this to...
+The first time you run this it creates "settings.json" - edit that to
-Specify the accounts you'd like to track
+Specify the account(s) you wish to scan.
-Change the frequency of scans (be careful not to hit the API rate-limit and remember that more scans = LOTS more data!!)
+Specify short (between API accesses) and long (between scans or after errors) sleep times
-Set the max level to consider a 'new' character (default 10) and the max level to monitor any character (default 90) - again, higher numbers = MORE DATA!!
+Specify the highest level to consider character "new" and the max level to monitor any character
 Note: settings.json is read every time the scanner loops - no-need to restart!

 ## What it creates ##